How Quicken Protects Financial Information

 We understand that the privacy and security of your personal financial data is of the utmost importance.
 The information that you download from your financial institution is confidential.
 Your downloaded information is not used for anything other than providing and maintaining the One Step Update service.

 Quicken has millions of users that trust it with the security of their information.
 We’re obsessive about security.
 We protect and securely transmit data from your financial institutions into Quicken with robust 128-bit and 256-bit encryption.
-We’re also verified by TRUSTe, a third-party expert of online security.

 In addition we use the following security safeguards: